American Heiress: Story

 This limited-run serial follows the title character, Elizabeth Wakefield, played by Alicia Leigh Willis, from steamy rain forests to the high-stakes business world.
 After a terrifying crash in the family jet, the heiress falls in love with a fellow survivor, a hard-edged former Air Force pilot named JD Bruce (Carter MacIntyre).

 The new couple then must struggle to survive in the lost jungles of Guatemala.
 Once back in civilization, the heiress soon finds herself in another tough situation.
 Against her family's wishes, she fights to keep the flames of passion burning.
 Meanwhile, her brother Damian makes deals with an arms dealer; he will do anything to protect his secret.

 Production

 Head writer Colet Abedi said she added "bitchy dialogue and fight scenes" to the original Mexican story.
 Late in production, about six episodes’ worth of scenes were never shot due to budget concerns.
 In addition, about 75 minutes of program were stretched to fill the two-hour weekly timeslot.
 Fox also received promotional consideration for this series from several automakers, including Cadillac, Jaguar and Lexus.

 MyNetworkTV prepared to air this serial as 65 one-hour episodes on weekdays with a Saturday night recap.
 The network, facing low ratings, stopped development on future telenovelas.
 American Heiress had already finished shooting at Stu Segall Productions in San Diego before the decision was announced.

 Heiress was originally intended to run in syndication as To Love & Die under the "Secret Obsessions" umbrella title.
-The MyNetworkTV Web site listed the show as "part of the Desire series," however, referring to its other telenovela brand.
+MyNetworkTV's website listed the show as "part of the Desire series," however, referring to its other telenovela brand.